HardikHajela/Buy-N-Borrow/readme.md

 Sprint3:
 1. As a bookstore employee, I’d like to press a button to view the bookstore inventory 	Ebuka
 2. As a bookstore employee, I’d like to press a button to view the market for books

-As a bookstore employee, I’d like to press a button to order books from the market
+3. As a bookstore employee, I’d like to press a button to order books from the market

-As a bookstore employee, I’d like to use a dropdown menu to filter the bookstore inventory by [None, Academic, and Non-Academic] Ebuka
+4. As a bookstore employee, I’d like to use a dropdown menu to filter the bookstore inventory by [None, Academic, and Non-Academic] Ebuka

-As a bookstore employee, I’d like to click a button to view the list of books available in the library anu
+5. As a bookstore employee, I’d like to click a button to view the list of books available in the library anu

-As a bookstore employee, I’d like to click a button to request a book from the library
+6. As a bookstore employee, I’d like to click a button to request a book from the library

-As a bookstore employee, I’d like to click a button to review the list of books requested by the bookstoreAnu
+7. As a bookstore employee, I’d like to click a button to review the list of books requested by the bookstoreAnu

-As a Library Employee, I’d like to click a button to review the list of books requested by the bookstoreAnu
+8. As a library Employee, I’d like to click a button to review the list of books requested by the bookstoreAnu

-As a library employee, I’d like to select a requested book I’d like to approve Baljot
+9. As a library employee, I’d like to select a requested book I’d like to approve Baljot

 As a library employee, I’d like to select a requested book I’d like to reject Baljot